• Room 06.018 - Main Site Tower

 My research explores the relationship between the criminal law and society, particularly the impact of law on the most vulnerable.
 I am one of a minority of legal academics skilled in the use of qualitative and quantitative research methods.
 I have a track record over the last decade of publishing in leading international journals, producing impactful commissioned reports and attracting research funding.

-Two current areas of interest are:
+Three current areas of interest are:

 2) OLDER VICTIMS OF CRIME - exploring crimes that impact on older people and the response of the justice system to this.
 This has included exploring the phenomenon of unequal access to justice for older victims of crime including commissioned work for the Commissioner for Older People for Northern Ireland.
-It also involves exploring age as a protected characteristic in hate crime legislation.
-I was an expert panel member on the recent independent review of hate crime legislation in Northern Ireland.
+It also involves advocating for age as a protected characteristic in hate crime legislation.

 I have been awarded funding from the ESRC, EPSRC and other funding bodies.
 I am a member of the peer review college for the ESRC.